Termx/cucumber-capybara-sample/README.md

-Demo template using Cucumber BDD with Ruby.
+Demo template using Selenium with Cucumber BDD & RSpec.